 Without question, the people.
 During my time at the firm, I’ve had the privilege of meeting and working with some of the brightest and most inspiring colleagues in banking.
 Everyone has diverse perspectives and backgrounds, but we all share a commitment to hard work and overall excellence.
 This permeates Morgan Stanley at all levels, but it’s always so gratifying to see it among interns and first-year analysts.
 They’re very enthusiastic and full of ideas, and I like to think that it’s the surrounding environment of top-flight people that stimulates their creativity.

-As a senior banker, I feel my role now is really to work with banking teams to help provide access to those businesses that need capital, as well as establish additional connectivity.
-The more touch points we have with our clients over time, the better we’ll be able to serve their needs.
-An example of this is the Financial Decisions Makers Conference my team established for CFOs and Treasurers of some of our largest clients.
+As Vice Chairman, I feel my role now is really to work with banking teams to help provide access to those businesses that need capital, as well as establish additional connectivity.
+The more touchpoints we have with our clients over time, the better we’ll be able to serve their needs.
+An example of this is the Financial Decision Makers Conference that my team established for Chief Financial Officers and Treasurers of some of our largest clients.
 As head of the GCM ESG Center of Excellence (CoE), my goal is to further Morgan Stanley’s leadership position as a sustainability expert by achieving our objective of mobilizing over $1T by 2030 toward environmental and social solutions aligned with the UN Sustainable Development Goals.
 By doing so, we will help our clients fulfill their fiduciary responsibility to shareholders, maximizing long-term shareholder value while at the same time leaving the world in a better place for future generations.

 In terms of mentorship, I believe that helping people develop is an ongoing process.
-Strong leaders are never just born; they’re made and cultivated over time.
-Helping colleagues grow professionally, often by giving them stretch assignments -- i.e., those that will really make them go outside their comfort zone and broaden their skills -- are key.
-There’s been a lot of research on this that indicates that women and minorities particularly benefit from these types of assignments, which makes perfect sense; these tasks often make them more visible, and allow them to expand their network, which is always critical in building firm relationships, access, and opportunity.
+Strong leaders are never just born—they’re made and cultivated over time.
+Helping colleagues grow professionally, often by giving them stretch assignments—i.e., those that will really make them go outside their comfort zones and broaden their skills—are key.
+There’s been a lot of research on this that indicates that women and minorities particularly benefit from these types of assignments, which makes perfect sense.
+These tasks often make them more visible and allow them to expand their networks, which is always critical in building relationships, access and opportunity.